-There’s a Unity Tree under wraps in John Jay High School’s main hallway.
-It will be unveiled on Friday, May 26, at 8:30 a.m.
+The Unity Tree in John Jay High School's main hallway was unveiled on Friday, May 26.

 The Unity Tree is a mosaic made of hundreds of hand-painted tiles.
 The completed installation will be a surprise for teachers, administrators, and even most of the students who worked on the project.